h311d1n3r/Cerberus/README.md

 # Cerberus
 ## Description
-### A Python tool to unstrip Rust binaries on Linux
+### A Python tool to unstrip Rust and Go binaries on Linux
-**Cerberus** is the tool you want to use to make Rust static analysis a lot easier.
+**Cerberus** is the tool you want to use to make Rust and Go static analysis a lot easier.
 Based on hashing and scoring systems, it can retrieve lots of symbol names.
 ## How does it work ?
-After analyzing your ELF binary to find the used crates, **Cerberus** will download and build them.
+After analyzing your ELF binary to find the used libraries, **Cerberus** will download and build them.
-Then the tool will hash (in various ways) the functions in your file and in the crates to make matches.
+Then the tool will hash (in various ways) the functions in your file and in the libraries to make matches.
 ## Table of contents
 [Build the tool](#build)
 [How to use ?](#how)